Top 10 Most Economical & Cheapest Cars To Run

 3. Honda Jazz

 The favourite car of oldies across the UK, the Honda Jazz.
-But it gets the wrong stereotype, this current generation Jazz is a superb family hatchback packed with the latest infotainment, safety and technology.
+But it gets the wrong stereotype, this all-new Jazz is a superb family hatchback packed with the latest infotainment, safety and technology.

-With a choice of a 1.3 or a 1.5 petrol engine, the former is the one we’re looking at today as it gives a real-world average of 52.3 MPG.
-Paired with a 6-speed manual gearbox you can keep the revs down at higher speeds, but the 102 bhp is punchy enough for around town.
+With only the i-MMD (intelligent Multi-Mode Drive) 1.5 petrol engine, you should get a real-world average of 58 MPG.
+Paired with an eCVT gearbox you can keep the revs down at higher speeds, but the 95 bhp is punchy enough for around town.

 12 months is £400, 24 – £705 and 36 – £940.
 These can be added on up to and including cars that are 8 years old.
 To fully warranty your Honda for 8 years would cost you £1,690…ouch.